Semiotus distinctus

-Semiotus distinctus is a species of beetle belonging to the family Elateridae.
+Semiotus distinctus is a species of beetle belonging to the family Elateridae from South America (Argentina, Brazil, Paraguay).

 Description

 Semiotus distinctus can reach a length of 28–48 mm.
 Basic colour of the body varies from reddish-yellow to ferrugineous.
 Pronotum shows a single longitudinal median dark streak and deep scattered punctures, while elytra have two stripes and poorly impressed striae.

 Distribution

-This species can be found in southern Brasil, Paraguay and Argentina.
+This species can be found in southern Brazil, Paraguay and Argentina.